mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/concepts/architecture/index.md

 ## <a name="edge-lb-load-balancer"></a>Edge-LB Load Balancer

-These are the individual instances of the load balancer software (such as HAProxy).
-These accept traffic and route it to the appropriate services within the DC/OS cluster.
+These are the individual instances of the load balancer software (such as HAProxy)that accept traffic and route it to the appropriate services within the DC/OS cluster.

 # Multiple Edge-LB Pools

-Multiple Edge-LB pools can be configured across multiple DC/OS public nodes to create a highly-available load balancing environment and to support increased throughput.
+Multiple Edge-LB pools can be configured across multiple DC/OS public nodes to create a highly-available load balancing environment and support increased throughput.
 There are two primary external architectures that support this:

 - External Load Balancer: Configures multiple Edge-LB pools such that the Edge-LB load balancers that are on DC/OS public nodes are behind an external load balancer.
 Direct end users or clients to the external load balancer device, which will then load balance the traffic between the multiple Edge-LB pools.
-The external load balancer can be a cloud-based load balancer, such as an AWS Elastic Load Balancer (ELB), an Azure Load Balancer, or a physical load balancer such as an F5 or Cisco ACE device.
+The external load balancer can be a cloud-based load balancer such as an AWS Elastic Load Balancer (ELB), an Azure Load Balancer, or a physical load balancer such as an F5 or Cisco ACE device.

 - Round Robin DNS: Configures DNS such that a single DNS entry responds with IP addresses corresponding to a different Edge-LB pool.
-The DNS will round robin between the VIPs for each Edge-LB pool.
+The DNS round robins between the VIPs for each Edge-LB pool.